zaher2016/website/_pages/help/index.md

 Our community produces two suites of software: ODK and ODK-X (formerly ODK 2).

 The ODK suite contains our most well-known and widely deployed tools, so we recommend you start there!
-If you find that the ODK suite does not meet your needs, then try the ODKX suite.
+If you find that the ODK suite does not meet your needs, then try the ODK-X suite.
 See [Software](/software) for more.

 ## Documentation